 How is my application evaluated?

 Quality of the proposal and the potential impact on the business demonstrated in the proposal

 Impact of proposed changes on the competitive position and viability of the company

-For information, download Scoring Criteria for Online Retail Scheme (Word format)
+For information, download Scoring Criteria for Online Retail Scheme.

-All applicants will be notified by email of the result of this assessment following evaluation of the Call.
+All applicants will be notified by email of the result of this assessment following evaluation of the call in early July.

 When is the call closing date?